Antonio-ArceG/landchecker-challenge/README.md

 - [173669948](https://landfaker-challenge.herokuapp.com/api/v1/properties/173669948)

 ## Before running
-before you run this API on your local, please run bundle install to install the required gems.
+Before you run this API on your local, please run bundle install to install the required gems.

 ```
 $ bundle install